Arthur Whitten Brown: Post flight career

 Later he worked for Metropolitan-Vickers (MetroVick), the company that had once been British Westinghouse.
 In 1923 he was appointed chief representative for Metropolitan-Vickers in the Swansea area.

 During World War II Brown served in the Home Guard as a Lieutenant-Colonel before resigning his commission in July 1941, rejoining the RAF and working in RAF Training Command as a pilot officer dealing with navigation.
 His health deteriorated and by mid-1943 he had to resign from the RAFVR and give up his Air Training Corps commitments on medical advice.

+Personal life

-Brown's only son, Arthur (known as Buster), was killed on the night of 5/6 June 1944, aged 22, while serving with the RAF as a Flight Lieutenant.
-His aircraft, a de Havilland Mosquito VI NT122, of 605 Squadron, crashed in the Netherlands.
+Brown's only son, Arthur (known as Buster), became an RAF Flight Lieutenant with 605 Squadron.
+He was killed on the night of 5/6 June 1944, aged 22, when his de Havilland Mosquito VI NT122 crashed in the Netherlands.
 Buster was buried at the general cemetery in Hoorn, the town closest to the crash.
 The death of his only son affected Brown badly.

+In 2026 it was discovered that Buster was the father of a daughter, Arthur Whitten Brown's granddaughter.

+Death

 By 1948 Brown's health had again deteriorated, although he was allowed to undertake restricted duties as general manager for Metropolitan-Vickers at the Wind Street offices.

 Brown died in his sleep on 4 October 1948 from an accidental overdose of Veronal, a sleeping pill, aged 62.

 Brown and his wife's ashes are interred at St Margaret Churchyard, Tylers Green, Buckinghamshire, England.